Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: INTRODUCTION

 \section{INTRODUCTION}

 LiDAR 3D object detection is vital to provide 3D object localization and geometric characterization for autonomous driving and robotics navigation \cite{pointpillar, voxelnet}.
-Unlike images, which often contain numerous background points and have a limited field of view, LiDAR, due to its laser pulse principle, offers a global receptive field where most points are relevant foreground points for target characterization.
-This characteristic enhances the understanding of overall scene geometry by leveraging sparser key features.
+Due to its laser pulse mechanism, LiDAR provides a global receptive field, where foreground points offer rich geometric cues for target characterization.
+This characteristic enhances the understanding of the overall geometry of scene by leveraging sparser key features.
 Meanwhile, incorporating global context and spatial information \cite{swformer,dsvt} helps the model better understand the interactions between voxel features.

-For point cloud detectors, constructing effective long dependencies helps the model understand the contextual associations.
+As demonstrated in the studies \cite{mppnet,msf}, the construction of effective long dependencies helps the detection model understand contextual associations.
 Transformer-based LiDAR object detectors \cite{sst, swformer, dsvt} utilize the attention mechanism and positional embeddings to encode global contextual understanding and local spatial information.
 This token-wise interaction of local neighboring voxel features enhances object representation and visual understanding.
-Nevertheless, the Transformer-based model suffers from the high computational demand caused by computing the query-key attention matrix with quadratic complexity \cite{longformer}, which limits its application in real-world automatic driving.